kavyaa25/Upaay-Dashboard/README.md

 npm start
 ```

-Upon successful execution, the application will be available at `http://localhost:3000`.
+Visit `http://localhost:3000` in your browser to see the application.

 ---

-## Usage
+## 🧑‍💻 Usage

-1. **Authentication:** Register or log in to access your personalized dashboard.
+1. Register or log in to your dashboard.
-2. **Dashboard Exploration:** Navigate through various widgets and analytics features.
+2. Navigate through widgets and analytics sections.
-3. **Data Management:** Add, update, or delete information as authorized.
+3. Add, update, or delete data as permitted.
-4. **Role Management:** Administrators can assign roles and permissions.
+4. Administrators can manage roles and permissions.
-5. **Settings:** Customize dashboard appearance and preferences.
+5. Access settings to personalize your dashboard interface.

 ---

-## Screenshots
+## 🖼 Screenshots

 <!-- Replace with actual screenshots -->
 <p align="center">